BuildingEnergySimulationTools/corrai/README.md

+# CorrAI
-# Module for Measured Data Handling and Exploration
+## Module for Measured Data Handling and Exploration

 This Python library is designed to handle measured data from test benches or Building Energy Management Systems (BEMS).
 It offers a range of features to help identify and correct measurement errors, fill gaps in data, and perform analysis using artificial intelligence (AI) tools.